-My child and I have been offered the option to receive a paper copy of or to electronically access at www.weimarisd.org the Weimar ISD Student Handbook for 2022-2023.
+My child and I have been offered the option to receive a paper copy of or to electronically access at www.weimarisd.org the Weimar ISD Student Handbook for 2023-2024.

-have chosen to:
+I have chosen to:

-□ Receive a paper copy of the Student Handbook.
+Receive a paper copy of the Student Handbook.

 Accept responsibility for accessing the Student Handbook by visiting the Web address listed above.

-understand that the handbook contains information that my child and I may need during the school year and that all students will be held accountable for their behavior and will be subject to the disciplinary consequences outlined in the Student Code of Conduct.
-If I have any questions regarding this handbook, I should direct those questions to my student's campus administrator.
+school to the questic rstand that the handbook contains information that my child and I may need during the year and that all students will be held accountable for their behavior and will be subject disciplinary consequences outlined in the Student Code of Conduct.
+If I have any ons regarding this handbook, I should direct those questions to my student's campus strator.

-Printed name of student:
+Printed d name of student:

-Signature of student:
+Signatı ure of student:

-Signature of parent:
+Signatı ure of parent:

 Date: